EthanBehar68/IU-AppliedMachineLearning-FinalProject-StockForecasting/README.md

     - Any other *test*.py files are entry points for test.py.
     - Playgound.py is a file used to test random bits of code and can be ignored.
     - The old folder can be ignored.
 It contains early works that we've moved away from.
-    - The results folder contains the graphs for each of the tests organized by specific test.
+    - The results folder contains the graphs for each of the tests organized by specific test name.
       - The excessive folder contains many more graphs of tests we ran but realized was unnecessary.

 Work for our sentiment anaylsis proof of concept can be found in sentiment.